Understanding Epilepsy Audiobook

 Abacus: Note: the brain controls functions such as thinking, feeling, seeing, speaking, and moving.

-Neuron 2: Copy that, sending message to activate feelings of Joy.
+Brain Cell 2: Copy that, sending message to activate feelings of joy.

 Tara: Hey, who are those guys?